osoyoo/esp32p4-osoyoo-lvgl-10inch/README.md

-# OSOYOO 10.1" DSI panel on Waveshare ESP32-P4-Module-DEV-KIT (ESP-IDF + LVGL)
+# OSOYOO 10.1" DSI panel on Espressif ESP32-P4-Module-DEV-KIT (ESP-IDF + LVGL)

 Drives the **OSOYOO 10.1" 800×1280 MIPI-DSI touchscreen** from a **Espressif ESP32-P4-Module-DEV-KIT**, and shows a SquareLine-style LVGL UI: a **"Hello" label** and a **button that toggles it**.